Edesak/Image_classification_FashionMNIST/README.md

 # Image_classification_FashionMNIST
-This project is the basic implementation of image classification.
+This project is the basic implementation of image classification on Toy dataset FashionMNIST.

 In this project is main source code that handles learning and saving model.
 Downloading FashionMNIST dataset.